 It is clear from the report that workforce analytics will only reach its full potential by combining workforce and business perspectives.
 Effort is often too focused on ‘HR for HR’s sake’, with emphasis on metrics with little actionable insight.

 Equally, political forces like the UK’s upcoming exit from the European Union will continue to affect talent strategy at an enterprise level.
-Examining the labour implications of Brexit on an organisation requires data from across a multitude of departments, combining growth plans with turnover rates and demographic data.
+Examining the labor implications of Brexit on an organization requires data from across a multitude of departments, combining growth plans with turnover rates and demographic data.

 Of course, the success of workforce analytics is not just reliant on breaking down data silos.
 Insights are only valuable if they lead to action, and this requires collaboration between HR and business leaders to deliver tangible change.

 The report asks if the reality of workforce analytics lives up to the hype.
 My answer is “not yet”.
-It’s clear that many organisations are a long way from realising the true value of analytics.
+It’s clear that many organizations are a long way from realizing the true value of analytics.
 But by connecting workforce to business strategy, and by building capability through collaboration, workplace analytics can and will make a significant impact on business performance.